 Glenn Cornick was the original bass player in Jethro Tull.
 All of Tull’s records up until The album “Aqualung” featured Glenn’s bass work.
 He then formed the band Wild Turkey and later formed the band Paris with Bob Welch.
 He was a monster musician.
 Go put on Jethro Tull’s

-This is truly sad.
 I remember Glenn when he used to hang out with Virginia and The Slims.
 Probably had a crush on Virginia.
 They met at Madam Wongs bar.
 Or was it The Hong Kong Cafe’?
 This was L.A. in the late 70’s.
 Anyway, one time at a rehearsal, when we were between bass players, he jammed with us.
 I knew the chords to the Tull standard, “We Used to Know”.
 He seemed to enjoy that.
 He was the first hero I got to jam with.
 He played slide bass using an empty beer can.
 I offered him a gig with our band right on the spot.
 He was graciously non-committal.
-Glenn had just audited his books which had yielded him a nice $50,000 royalty check for his only writing credit off the first Tull album “This Was”.
+Glenn had just audited his publishing, which yielded him a nice $50,000 royalty check for his only writing credit off the first Tull album “This Was”.
 He treated himself to a Cadillac.
 It was 1978 or 79 and he had some manager who was trying to hook him up in the new “Punk, New Wave” thing.
 I saw him perform with some little band at the long gone B&R Saloon.
 He was the star of the show of course.
 Had his name written across the neck of his bass for all the world to see.
 Had a little green streak in his hair as a token nod to punk fashion.